nBecky7/printf/README.md

-Handle the following conversion specifiers:
+Handle the following conversion specifiers